 The Difference Between CXM and Customer Relationship Management (CRM)

 While sometimes used interchangeably, customer experience management (CXM) and customer relationship management (CRM) systems serve distinct yet complementary purposes.
-Understanding their differences is crucial for creating a comprehensive customer-centric strategy.
+Understanding their differences is crucial for a comprehensive customer centric approach.

 Your CXM strategy is designed to shape the customer’s perception of your brand across every touchpoint.
 The goal is to create positive, memorable, and consistent interactions that foster loyalty and advocacy.